TysenImaiToyama/TysenImaiToyama.github.io/projects/AuraEssence.md

 <img class="ui medium floated rounded image" src="../images/AuraEssence/AddDevice.png">

 ### Add Device
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Coding this functionality helped me learn about Python and Django.
+Coding this functionality helped me learn about Python and Django.
 I had to work with GET and POST requests to a database to either get data to display or manipulate data in the database.
 The code adds IP's of the light bulbs to a user data structure if not already added by the user.
 This is where the data to connect the bulb to the wifi that your device is connected to is saved.